robsann/robsann/README.md

 - NIST SP 800-53 Rev. 5 is a publication that provides a comprehensive set of security and privacy controls for information systems and organizations.
 - These controls are designed to help organizations **protect** their **sensitive information** and **systems** from **various threats**, including **cyber attacks**, **data breaches**, and **unauthorized access**.
 - The publication outlines a framework for implementing **security and privacy measures**, including **policies**, **procedures**, and **technical safeguards**, to ensure the confidentiality, integrity, and availability of information.
-- It is widely used by government agencies, private sector organizations, and other entities to enhance their cybersecurity posture and compliance with regulations.
+- It is widely used by government agencies, private sector organizations, and other entities to enhance their cyber security posture and compliance with regulations.

 [<img src="images/NIST_sp_800-53.png" width="270" align="left">](https://github.com/robsann/robsann/blob/main/docs/NIST_sp_800-53_rev5.pdf)